laurentfintoni/muri-bologna/README.md

 Produced as part of the assessment requirements for the Laboratory course in the Digital Humanities and Digital Knowledge master’s degree at the University of Bologna a/y 21-22.

+NOTE: This repo preserves the data for the project as it stands in Spring of 2023, one year after it was first submitted as part of the master's course.
+It is no longer being updated and the live version of the site can be found [here](https://studies.laurentfintoni.com/walls-bologna/) where it will continue to be updated to cover at least the years 2021, 2022, and 2023.

 ## Credits (and licenses)
 Project and all related data uploaded to the GitHub repository are released under a [CC-BY-4.0 License](https://creativecommons.org/licenses/by/4.0/).